BonfaceKilz/BonfaceKilz/content/post/2021-10-21-comparing-floating-point-numbers.md

 True
 ```

-Also, a bit off-topic, but it's worth pointing out that you symbols
+Also, a bit off-topic, but it's worth pointing out that symbols like
-like θ, β, ζ etc are valid names for variables.
+θ, β, ζ etc are valid names for variables.